What is Light? The Science Explained.

-However, blue light also has downsides and negative effects for human health.
+However, it also has downsides and negative effects for human health.
 Because blue light is so bright, with a higher color temperature than daytime sun, it makes your brain and body think it’s time to be wide awake.
 So if you take in too much blue light at night, you can knock your circadian rhythm out of balance and develop sleep problems. , beyond potential risks to your eyes .

 If you want to learn more about blue light and how red light can help counteract the negative effects of blue light, check out this article.

 Green Light: Green light, in the 520-560nm range, is less well understood than blue and UV light.
 Researchers are still studying the effects of green light, with some initial trials showing potential anti-inflammatory effects in laboratory animals.
 More research is needed to examine the specific effects of green light on human cells and tissues.

 Yellow Light: Like green light, yellow light is still being researched and explored by scientists.
 Yellow light is in the 570-590nm range, and early studies have pointed to potential benefits related to skin health, but more studies are needed to draw conclusions.